ksinha49/ai-workloads/docs/summarization_workflow.md

 `system_prompt.json` contains the default system prompt referenced by `SYSTEM_WORKFLOW_ID` in `load-prompts-lambda`.
 Additional labels such as section headings are provided in `summary_labels.json` for use when generating the final document.

+`file-summary-lambda` automatically looks for `summary_labels.json` inside the directory defined by the `FONT_DIR` environment variable.
+A different location or an SSM parameter name can be supplied via the `labels_path` property in the workflow input.
+The APS wrapper forwards both `font_dir` and `labels_path` properties to the summarization state machine so custom fonts and labels can be used without modifying the underlying service.

 Together these components transform uploaded APS archives into searchable summaries packaged as a new ZIP.